OpusCapita/react-grid/README.md

 ### Description
 **Datagrid** is a component that can be used to present data in table.
 It supports inline edit, action bar and lot more.
 Component is highly customizable to meet different use cases.

-Underneath it uses Facebook's [fixed-data-table](https://github.com/facebook/fixed-data-table) react component, which is designed to handle large amounts amounts of data without sacraficing performance.
+Underneath it uses originally Facebook's, but later continued by Schrodinger [fixed-data-table-2](https://github.com/schrodinger/fixed-data-table-2) react component, which is designed to handle large amounts amounts of data without sacraficing performance.

 ### Installation
 ```